OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 2.4.1 A Spot Trade is a standard contract to exchange currency with settlement within a few days (normally two Business Days) of the Trade.

-2.4.2 A Forward Trade is a currency Trade where we will secure an exchange rate now with the settlement date of the Trade set on a pre-determined future date more than two Business Days, and less than two years, after the Trade date.
+2.4.2 A Forward Trade is a currency Trade in which we will secure an exchange rate now with the settlement date of the Trade being set on a pre-determined future date of more than two Business Days, and less than two years, after the Trade date.

-2.5 Where we enter into a Forward Trade we will require you to maintain Margin Deposit funds with us to cover the cost of currency movements and the cost of the Margin Deposit that we have to provide with our bank, during the period up to settlement.
+2.5 When we enter into a Forward Trade we will require you to maintain Margin Deposit funds with us to cover the cost of currency movements and the cost of the Margin Deposit that we have to provide to our bank or broker, during the period up to settlement.
 In the event that there is a significant adverse market movement we may require you to provide additional Margin Deposit and in these cases you must send us the additional funds required to cover your position.